techidaily/site-win11-tips/source/_posts/creating-a-secure-quick-launch-button-for-hardware-removal.md

 ## How to Set Up a "Safely Remove Hardware" Hotkey

  There’s no quicker way to open anything in Windows 11 than pressing a hotkey.
 A keyboard shortcut enables you to open anything without having to minimize windows to reach the desktop, bring up the Start menu, or move the mouse at all.
-You can set up a hotkey that opens the Safely Remove Hardware dialog as instructed for method one in our[how to assign keyboard shortcuts to programs on Windows](https://www.makeuseof.com/windows-keyboard-shortcuts-programs/) guide.
+You can set up a hotkey that opens the Safely Remove Hardware dialog as instructed for method one in our [how to assign keyboard shortcuts to programs on Windows](https://www.makeuseof.com/windows-keyboard-shortcuts-programs/) guide.

 ![The Shortcut key box](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/shortcut-key-box.jpg)